 Eco Friendly Bubble Mailers

-Coming in March 2018!
-Available for pre-order!
-Orders placed today will ship in mid-March.
 Introducing the world’s most eco friendly bubble mailers -- made with at least 32.6% recycled content and fully recyclable!
 These padded poly envelopes have cushioning to protect your goods in transit.
 They are moisture resistant and offer exceptional puncture resistance.

 We are psyched to introduce a bubble mailer that is ecologically superior to anything else out there today.
 We stand behind and have verified the recycled content and recyclability of our air jackets.
 They have a tear strip and dual peel-and-seal so your customers can reuse them at least once before they are recycled.
-Our bubble mailers also have a unique, eye catching design that help showcase your green values and efforts, and to encourage recipients to reuse these eco-friendly mailers for returns or to responsibly recycle them.
+Our bubble mailers also have a unique, eye catching design that helps showcase your green values and efforts, and to encourage recipients to reuse these eco-friendly mailers for returns or to responsibly recycle them.

 If you've come this far and have decided you'd prefer to ship your goods with a 100% recycled paper-based padded mailer, we've got you covered!